kadena-community/kadena.js/packages/apps/docs/src/pages/marmalade/marmalade-v1/why-v2.md

 policy enforcement smoother and more streamlined.

 We've made the move from On-chain manifest to Off-chain URI to standardise token data retrieval.
-We've also encouraged the use of IPFS for off-chain data hosting for a more decentralized approach, which many of you advocated for.
+We've also encouraged the use of IPFS / ARWeave for off-chain data hosting for a more decentralized approach, which many of you advocated for.

 And remember, we respect and value the diversity of our community.
 We know some of you prefer to stick with on-chain manifests.
 Don't worry, we've got you